VCCRI/MetaDenovo/README.md

 MetaDenovo : An automated framework to detect de novo mutations from whole genome trio data using cloud computing technology

-MetaDenovo utilizes consensus for current state-of-the-art de novo callers (DenovoGear, VarScan2, TrioDenovo and Phasebytransmission).
+MetaDenovo utilizes consensus for current state-of-the-art de novo callers (DeNovoGear, VarScan2, TrioDeNovo and PhaseByTransmission).
 It is developed using Cromwell (an open-source Workflow Management System for bioinformatics) and WDL(Workflow Definition Language) developed by Broad Institute.
 It is executed on AWS Cloud computing environment.

 ## Input File Requirements